 The Bodhisatta was once an ascetic and had many thousands of followers.
 One day one of his seven chief disciples, Narada, saw a group of prostitutes sitting along a river trying to tempt the men bathing there.
 He fell in love at first sight with one of them so deeply that he stopped eating and meditating.
 His brother, another of the Bodhisatta’s chief disciples, divined Narada’s affliction and went to visit, but Narada denied there was a problem.
 Other chief disciples came to assist, yet Narada would still not admit he had fallen into the power of the senses, so they called the Bodhisatta.
 Seeing his master, Narada finally confessed and explained the situation.
 The Bodhisatta reminded him that the result of his current path was misery in this life and hell after it.

-A king had chosen to renounce his throne and pursue the same satisfying life as the brahmin, and one day the king passed his house and they started to talk.
+A king had chosen to renounce his throne and pursue the same satisfying life in the Himalayas as the brahmin had.
+One day the king passed the brahmin’s house and they started to talk.
 The young brahmin told what he had done with his life and explained that he was now reaping the fruits of his decision to seek only pleasure.
 He urged the king to not cause misery to others as he had done and to go back to the city and live a life of charitable deeds.
 The king did so, and after he died he was reborn in heaven.
 Hearing these words, Narada begged forgiveness and fully recovered from his infatuation.

 In the Lifetime of the Buddha

-Narada was an earlier birth of one of the Buddha’s junior disciples and the prostitute was the wife he left behind.
-Because he was new, the junior disciple’s food was poor (lumpy gruel with stale or rotting ingredients and dried or burnt sprouts) and he did not get enough to stay healthy.
-So he started to return each morning to his wife and she gave him delicious rice with sauce and curry.
-This made him miss his former life, and with her encouragement he decided to leave the monkhood.
+Narada was an earlier birth of one of the Buddha’s junior disciples and the prostitute was an earlier birth of the wife he left behind.
+Because he was new, this disciple’s food was poor (lumpy gruel with stale or rotting ingredients and dried or burnt sprouts) and he did not get enough to stay healthy.
+He started to return each morning to his wife, and she gave him delicious rice with sauce and curry.
+This made him miss his former life, and with her encouragement he decided to leave the sangha.